krondorl/lpn-fullstack/README.md

 ## Motivation

 My aim is to deepen my Rust language knowledge.
-In this project I rewrite the client application into a full stack application, in which the Rust part acts as the backend server.
+In this project I rewrote the client application into a full stack application, in which the Rust part acts as the backend server.

 ## Features